BarelyMiSSeD/minqlx-plugins/README.md

-<b>The following bot settings used in the protect script can be set with the rest of the minqlx bot settings:</b>
+<b>The following bot settings used in the protect script can be set with the rest of the minqlx bot settings:</b><br>
-set qlx_protectMapVoting “1” - Enabling does not allow map voting during match play but does not affect map voting during warm-up set qlx_protectAfkVoting “1” - Enabling will allow players to be voted into spectator set qlx_protectJoinMapMessage “1” - Sends join message to players if map voting protection is enabled set qlx_protectJoinAfkMessage “1” - Sends join message to players if voting players to spectator is enabled set qlx_protectPermissionLevel “5” - Sets the lowest level bot permission level to  automatically protect
+set qlx_protectMapVoting “1” - Enabling does not allow map voting during match play but does not affect map voting during warm-up<br>
+set qlx_protectAfkVoting “1” - Enabling will allow players to be voted into spectator<br>
+set qlx_protectJoinMapMessage “1” - Sends join message to players if map voting protection is enabled<br>
+set qlx_protectJoinAfkMessage “1” - Sends join message to players if voting players to spectator is enabled<br>
+set qlx_protectPermissionLevel “5” - Sets the lowest level bot permission level to  automatically protect<br>